Nagaganesh21/Text-Classification-using-Naive-Bayes-Algorithm/README.md

 ## Training the Naive Bayes classifier

 First, to extract features from the data, we vectorized each article in the training set by using the "TfidfVectorizer", imported from sklearn.feature_extraction.text.
-This assigns class to each word in the article based on the probability.
+This assigns class to each vector in the article based on the probability.

 Then, we used "MultinomialNB" algorithm (since this is a multi classification problem), imported from from sklearn.naive_bayes.
 We trained a model by fitting  this MultinomialNB on the training dataset.